Article | Last updated: 25/09/2021 | Ministry of Justice and Public Security

-- foreign nationals who are fully vaccinated or who have recovered from COVID-19 in the past 6 months and who can document this with a COVID-19 certificate that is connected to the EUDCC gateway (see Appendix D of the COVID-19 Regulations)
+- Foreign nationals who are fully vaccinated or who have recovered from COVID-19 in the past 6 months and who can document this with a verifiable COVID-19 certificate that is connected to the EUDCC gateway (see Appendix D of the COVID-19 Regulations)

-- Minors travelling together with their parents that are exempt from the travel restrictions on other grounds than COVID-19 certificate
+- minors travelling to Norway together with their parents, if the parents are exempt from travel restrictions on grounds other than a COVID-19 certificate

-- doctoral students at a Norwegian educational or research institution
+- PhD students at Norwegian educational or research institutions

 - foreign nationals who are visiting or will be staying with close family members in Norway: